 Chest x-ray: This test may be done to see if the cancer has spread to the lungs.

-CT scans can also be used to guide the needle during a biopsy.
-For this, you will stay on the CT scanning table while a biopsy needle is moved through the skin and toward the mass.
+CT scans can also be used to guide a needle during a biopsy.
+For this, you stay on the CT scanning table while a biopsy needle is moved through the skin and toward the mass.

 PET (positron emission tomography) scan: In this test, a special kind of radioactive sugar is put into a vein.
 The sugar collects in areas that have cancer, and a scanner can spot these areas.
-This test can be useful to see if the cancer has spread to lymph nodes.
+This test can be useful to see if the cancer has spread to lymph nodes or other parts of the body.
 It can also help when the doctor thinks the cancer has spread but doesn’t know where.
 Doctors find it most useful in people with advanced stages of melanoma.
-It is not very helpful in people with early stage melanoma.
 Some newer machines do PET scans and CT scans at the same time.

-To learn more about these imaging tests, see our document called Imaging (Radiology) Tests.
+To learn more about these imaging tests, see Imaging (Radiology) Tests.

 Blood tests aren’t used to find melanoma, but some tests may be done before or during treatment, especially for more advanced melanomas.

-Doctors often test for blood levels of a substance called lactate dehydrogenase (LDH) before treatment.
+Doctors often test blood for lactate dehydrogenase (LDH) before treatment.
 If the melanoma has spread to distant parts of the body, a higher than normal level of LDH is a sign that the cancer may be harder to treat.
-This affects the stage of the cancer.
+This affects how the cancer is staged.

-Some other tests of blood cell counts and blood chemistry levels may be done in a person who has advanced melanoma to see how well the bone marrow, liver, and kidneys are working during treatment.
+Some other tests of blood cell counts and blood chemistry levels may be done in a person who has advanced melanoma to see how well the bone marrow (where new blood cells are made), liver, and kidneys are working during treatment.